Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Experimental Design

 \subsection{Implimentation Details}

 To evaluate conventional logging approaches and LLMs, we reproduced conventional methods using replication packages provided by their authors.
-For LLMs, we generated logging statements by calling their official APIs, setting the temperature to 0 to ensure deterministic outputs for identical queries, thus guaranteeing reproducibility.
-For SOLMs, we performed fine-tuning for one epoch on a dedicated dataset, using a batch size of 64 and a learning rate of 1e-4.
-All experiments, including training, fine-tuning, and inference, were conducted on a single NVIDIA A100 80GB GPU provided by Modal~\cite{modal}, a serverless cloud infrastructure platform that supports easy deployment and reproducibility through provided scripts.
-Detailed experimental settings are available in our replication package~\cite{artifacts}.
+For LLMs, we generated logging statements by calling their official APIs.
+To promote deterministic outputs, we set the temperature to 0.
+We acknowledge that for some proprietary services like OpenAI, setting the temperature to 0 alone does not guarantee reproducibility~\cite{OpenAI2025Reproducible}.